 Top 20 Reds Under 30: "Bright crimson-purple, this has provenance written large across its visage, likewise purity.
 Restructuring of the Vasse Felix offers to the market has lifted, not compromised, this dark, fruit-filled Cabernet."

 Another cracking cabernet under this label which has emerged as one of the best-value quality Margaret River cabernets.
 Not as opulent as 2016, but with generous and focused fruit expression.
 Has a more dried-herbs and savoury element with a thread of graniy, sinewy tannin and dusty oak.

 This is entry level Vasse fare but clearly a cut above a lot of other entries in that category and a good lure to the top end of the portfolio.

-With a dash of Malbec and Petit Verdot, this is a wonderfully fragrant, varietal and alluring Margaret River Cabinet.
+With a dash of Malbec and Petit Verdot, this is a wonderfully fragrant, varietal and alluring Margaret River Cabernet.
 The pop and cruch of blackcurrant fruit is something to behold, expertly set against a backdrop of fine-grained tannins.
 Its ever so much more sophisticated than you'd expect for an entry cuvee, and one of the finest releases in this tier from Vasse Felix yet.